-The average cost of braces in the UK is roughly £2,000 to £5,000, but we've seen clinics offering quotes as little as £1,350 or as much as £14,000.
+The average cost of braces in the UK is around £2,500, but prices can range from under £1,000 to over £5,000.
 Orthodontic treatment cost is highly variable because each case is different—some people have very mild crowding while others may experience missing teeth, significant crowding or protrusions.

-Additionally, cost is impacted by age of patient, clinic and type of braces.
-Patients can choose between a number of different braces options that can greatly impact the price, including Invisilign, Lingual, fixed metal, clear ceramic and Damon (metal or clear).
+Additionally, cost is impacted by age of patient, geographic location (e.g., braces in London can cost more), type of clinic and type of braces.
+In fact, some types of braces cost 2X or 3X more than other, more economical types.
+Patients can choose between a number of different options that can greatly impact the price, including Invisilign, Lingual, fixed metal, clear ceramic and Damon (metal or clear).
 Below, we show average cost of braces in the UK and assess key factors that influence the cost.

 |Average Cost of Braces in the UK||Cost||Pros||Cons|